The Ramsey property and higher dimensional mad families

 \subsection{Organization of the paper}

-To give the reader a sense of orientation, we shall first prove our main theorem for the case $\mathcal I=\fin\times\fin$.
+To give the reader a sense of orientation, we first prove our main theorem for the case $\mathcal I=\fin^2$.
 This is carried out in~\S\ref{s.2D}.
 After that, we tackle the general case in~\S\ref{s.alphaD}.
-If the reader is brave enough, she can also skip~\S\ref{s.2D} and begin with this section, as it is completely self-contained.
-We show Corollary~\ref{c.intro} in the short~\S\ref{s.corollaries}.
-Finally, in Section~\ref{laver} we construct a co-analytic infinite mad family in the Laver extension of $L$, showing Theorem~\ref{t.laver}.
+This latter section is almost completely self-contained; a brave reader can skip~\S\ref{s.2D} if desired, but will be asked to refer to~\S\ref{s.2D} for a few proofs where the general case differs only in notation from the case $\mathcal I=\fin^2$.